-Starting today, most fast food workers in California will be paid at least $20 an hour beginning when a new law is scheduled to kick in giving more financial security to a historically low-paying profession while threatening to raise prices in a state already known for its high cost of living.
-In theory, democrats in the state legislature passed the “FAST Recovery Act” in 2022 as an acknowledgement that many of the more than 500,000 people who work in fast food restaurants are really not teenagers.
-They are, in fact, adults working to support families and they require a higher income to survve.
+Starting today, most fast food workers in California will be paid at least $20 an hour beginning when a new law is scheduled to kick in, giving more financial security to a historically low-paying profession while threatening to raise prices in a state already known for its high cost of living.
+In theory, democrats in the state legislature passed the “FAST Recovery Act” in 2022 as an acknowledgment that many of the more than 500,000 people who work in fast food restaurants are really not teenagers.
+They are, in fact, adults working to support families, and they require a higher income to survive.
 The new $20 wage (a 25% increase) affects restaurant chains and franchises with 60 or more restaurant locations nationwide.

 But at What Cost?